top of page

 Cell phone service is typically unavailable on-site.
 You may have to drive into town or go up to the main highway for service.
 In the event of an *emergency* please contact a staff member.
 PLEASE BRING CASH.
 Electronic payments will not be possible.

 Please do not bring aggressive dogs.
 If you bring your dog, you are responsible for keeping track of its whereabouts, its behavior, and its bowel movements.
 We believe in the poop tax: if you bring a dog, and you see dog poop, pick it up, and someone else may pick up your dog's poop.
 That said, your dog should generally remain in your line of sight.
 PLEASE DO NOT ALLOW YOUR DOG TO BARK AT PERFORMERS.
 We love kids!
-There is no admission charge for children under 16 attending with their family.
+There is no admission charge for children under 16 attending with their family, you will need to purchase a free children's pass.
 Please be aware that this festival is held in the forest, and to keep an eye on kids so they do not get lost.
 Please keep children from touching the costumes of the performers.

 Please fill out a vending application, and upon approval we will reach out with next steps.
 Vendors need to supply their own 10x10 canopy or equivalent structure, tables, etc. Vendors can share a booth with other vendors.
 Please prepare for potential rain.